22. Simple Neural Network Regression with Keras and JAX#

 Let’s have a look at the evolution of MSE as the model is trained.

-Let’s print the final MSE on the cross-validation data.
+Let’s print the final MSE on the validation data.

 print("Testing loss on the validation set.")